microsoft/CodeXGLUE/Code-Code/CodeCompletion-line/README.md

 ## Pipeline

-We provide a pipeline that evaluate line completion on our fine-tuned GPT-2 model.
+We provide a pipeline that evaluate line completion on [CodeGPT](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/CodeCompletion-token#codegpt) model.
 You could directly use the model trained on token level code completion to test on line-level completion.

 ### Dependency